A-Frame’s greatest strength is in enabling an ecosystem and the community of people who come together to make developing WebVR a rewarding experience.

-A-Frame has had nearly 100 different contributors, a number that grows every single week.
+A-Frame has had over 100 different contributors, a number that grows every single week.
 We’d love for you to join that list!
 See A-Frame’s guide to contributing.

 A lot of discussion happens on GitHub.
 The main repository and issue tracker are the front lines of the implementation work.
 Our reviewers strive to be friendly and to help mentor newcomers, so don’t hesitate to open a pull request!